h-pyo/h-pyo/README.md

 ### Hello there!! 👋

 My name is Harris Pyo and I am a student at Stevens Institute of Technology studying Computer Engineering.
-I am working towards becomming a full-stack developer and always eager to learn something new and meet new people!
+I am working towards becoming a full-stack developer and always eager to learn something new and meet new people!

 If you want to learn more about me, then check out my portfolio website below!!